jmmastey/slack_message/README.md

 SlackMessage is a wrapper over the [Block Kit API](https://app.slack.com/block-kit-builder/) to make it easy to read and write messages to slack in your ruby application.
-It has zero dependencies and is built to be opinionated to keep your configuration needs low.

 Posting a message to Slack should be this easy: